Chart Color Schemes

 Local Schools & Education

-Educational attainment in Ascot is notably higher than broader benchmarks.
-45.7% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are most common at 31.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 25.2% of residents holding such qualifications - advanced diplomas at 10.9% and certificates at 14.3%.
+Educational attainment in Ascot is notably high, with 45.7% of residents aged 15 and over holding university qualifications.
+This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 31.9%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 3.5%.
+Vocational credentials are also prevalent, with 25.2% of residents aged 15 and over holding such qualifications – advanced diplomas at 10.9% and certificates at 14.3%.

 Frequently Asked Questions - Education